biobun/XDana/README.md

 # XDana
-Application for convert from text to XBRL
+Application for convert from text to XBRL using Java